 — Security-savvy CTO who wishes to remain anonymous

-For all of these reasons that we do not recommend to not use URL rewriting systems, why do we offer them?
+For all of these reasons that we do not recommend using URL Defense Link Rewriting systems, why do we offer them?

 The best use of 'safelinks' is for the post-mortem.
 When they find a phishing attack was missed or worse, that someone's account was compromised, the IT security team wants to know all the emails that included a particular email and all the users that clicked on them.
 Replacing the link with a trackable URL allows them to perform this post-attack analysis and determine their exposure.

 Replacing the email URLs does not provide much phishing prevention value because it uses static filters to prevent your end-users from going to bad links.
 It does, however, provide an indication to know who clicked a link if you need to perform a postmortem of an attack.
 While a benefit, the downsides of most URL defense rewrite systems outweigh the link-tracking benefits.